newresu/fit-tnt/README.md

 - Speed.
 Best when these apply:

   - $\large\frac{\mathrm{rows}}{\mathrm{cols}} \geq 1$.
-  - Data columns (or coefficients) $\geq 10$.
+  - Data columns $\geq 10$.
 But it's worth trying in any case.

-- Accuracy: with normalized data, it's frequently as accurate as QR or PseudoInverse.
-Otherwise, it struggles, probably due to large gradients.
+- Accuracy: it's frequently as accurate as QR or PseudoInverse but it will have larger error (normally still acceptable) with tricky matrices.

 [For speed, see comparison here.](#comparison-tnt-vs-pseudo-inverse).